Green waste

-Green waste, also known as "biological waste", is any organic waste that can be composted.
+Green waste, also known as biological waste or yard waste, is any organic waste that can be composted.
 It is most usually composed of refuse from gardens such as grass clippings or leaves, and domestic or industrial kitchen wastes.
 Green waste does not include things such as dried leaves, pine straw, or hay.
-Such materials are rich in carbon and considered "brown wastes," while green wastes contain high in concentrations of nitrogen.
+Such materials are rich in carbon and considered "brown wastes," while green wastes contain high concentrations of nitrogen.
 Green waste can be used to increase the efficiency of many composting operations and can be added to soil to sustain local nutrient cycling.

 Collection of green waste

 Green waste can be collected via municipal curbside collection schemes or through private waste management businesses.
 Many communities, especially in the United Kingdom, have initiated green waste recycling and collection programs in order to decrease the amount of biodegradable materials in landfills.
 Communities are provided with, or can provide their own, compost receptacles that they fill with plant and food remains, which are then emptied on a regular basis.
 Programs such as this allow communities to be an active part of composting their green waste which allows them to play an active role in decreasing the amount of food being dumped into local and regional landfills.

+A variety of apps are now available to guide individuals and businesses in recycling efforts.
+These apps can help locate recycling centers, inform about recyclable materials in local areas, and facilitate the donation or exchange of unwanted items.

+Pello System

+A technology that monitors the fill level of trash cans, provides real-time information on the dumpsters' contents and location, identifies contamination, and sends pickup alerts.
+This system aims to streamline waste management and reduce unnecessary garbage truck dispatches, thereby lowering greenhouse gas emissions and traffic congestion.

+Pneumatic Waste Pipes

+Installed below public waste containers, these pipes transport waste directly to processing centers, reducing the need for traditional trash pickup.
+This system decreases the number of garbage trucks on roads, minimizing emissions and potential environmental health hazards from overflowing dumpsters.

 Uses

 Green waste can be used to improve the quality and sustainability of industrially manufactured topsoils and the sanitariness and efficiency of sewage disposal.
+Green wastes like agricultural wastes can also be converted to human edible foods by making leaf protein concentrate.